Get as much work done in as little time.

-Time is money, so if you only have a few hours every day to get everything done, you’re going to need to be super-efficient.
-Unfortunately, there are a ton of little, but essential tasks that can get in the way of your efficiency — for example, social media.
+Time is money.
+If you only have a few hours every day to get everything done, you’re going to need to be super-efficient.
+Unfortunately, there are a ton of little, but essential tasks that can get in the way of your efficiency.
+For example, social media.

 Why You NEED Social Media